 Our tours unfold in the heart of Australia’s Astronomy Capital where you’ll step inside the Southern Hemisphere’s leading observatory, from exploring Australia’s largest telescope to taking in the sweeping Warrumbungle ranges, our day tours are an adventure in discovery.
 Here’s a glimpse of what awaits.

-choose your day tour ↓
+choose your day tour ↓LEGACY OF THE UK SCHMIDT

 Step inside one of Siding Spring Observatory’s oldest and most influential domes — the UK Schmidt telescope.
 This tour reveals how this pioneering instrument helped shape the future of astronomy, from mapping the stars to inspiring new generations of research.